 - Wildlife that pose a threat to humans or domestic animals

-LCAS Animal Control Officers do not respond to situations when wildlife poses no threat to humans or domestic animals.
+LCAS humane law enforcement officers do not respond to situations when wildlife poses no threat to humans or domestic animals.
 These include the following:

 - Damage to gardens, flower beds, ornamental shrubs (Typically squirrels, deer, groundhogs, raccoons)